1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? example "Measuring / Checking The Wiring"

-    You can check the wiring of both the 24V line and the thermistor by measuring the electrical continuity of the cables.
+    You can check the wiring of both the 24V line and the thermistor by measuring the electrical continuity of the wires.
 If your multimeter doesn't have this function, you can measure the resistance instead.

-    However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a cable still passes the check for continuity, but that individual strands of the wire are broken.
+    However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a wire still passes the check for continuity, but that individual strands of the wire are broken.
 This causes problems if those strands lose contact permanently or during movement of the bed, as it leads to a higher resistance.

-    - At the 24V cables this can lead to the circumstance that the cable will get hot at that spot, that the insulation will melt, that a shortcut might occur and it might even occur that it causes a fire.
+    - At the 24V wires this can lead to the circumstance that the wire will get hot at that spot, that the insulation will melt, that a shortcut might occur and it might even occur that it causes a fire.
-    - At the thermistor cables this can cause the [ERR: MINTEMP](../troubleshooting.md#err-mintempmaxtempthermal-runaway) error message.
+    - At the thermistor wires this can cause the [ERR: MINTEMP](../troubleshooting.md#err-mintempmaxtempthermal-runaway) error message.
 When the problem of breaking strands starts to occur, you'll experience the upcoming of this error message when the bed is moving and reaches a certain position.
 In that case those broken strands lose contact, which leads to a suddenly changing resistance value.
 As the temperature is interpreted by the reisistance value of the bed's thermistor, a suddenly changing resistance is interpreted as a sudden change in the temperature.
 If this change is 'big' enough, the belonging error message will be triggered.

     **Procedure:**

-    - Unplug the belonging connector and check the belonging cable(s) by probing at the beginning and the end of the cable.
-So place one probe of the multimeter at the connector and the other probe at the solder joint of the cable you want to check.
+    - Unplug the belonging connector and check the belonging wire(s) by probing at the beginning and the end of the wire.
+So place one probe of the multimeter at the connector and the other probe at the solder joint of the wire you want to check.
-    - If continuity is given and/or no or a *very* small resistance (it should be *really* close to zero resistance though!) is measured, start bending the cable slowly and pay attention to the measured resistance.
-Take a few iterations when doing so, bend the cable in different radii, at different speed, at different spots.
+    - If continuity is given and/or no or a *very* small resistance (it should be *really* close to zero resistance though!) is measured, start bending the wire slowly and pay attention to the measured resistance.
+Take a few iterations when doing so, bend the wire in different radii, at different speed, at different spots.
 If at one point the resistance suddenly changes, the problematic and broken part of the wire is detected.

 ??? example "Measuring / Checking The Thermistor"

     You can check if a thermistor is working or if it's broken by measuring the resistance of it using a multimeter.
 As described above, at a temperature of 25°C the resistance should be ~100k Ohm.
 If the temperature is lower, the resistance value will be higher; if the temperature is higher, the resistance value will be lower.

-    You can measure by probing the belonging wires at the plug of the mainboard (unplug it!), that would be the white connector labeled as "T1" with the green and blue cable (see the chapter ["Mainboard" -> "TriGorilla V_3.0.6 (Stock)"](mainboard.md#trigorilla-v_306-stock) for a picture of the location).
+    You can measure by probing the belonging wires at the plug of the mainboard (unplug it!), that would be the white connector labeled as "T1" with the green and blue wire (see the chapter ["Mainboard" -> "TriGorilla V_3.0.6 (Stock)"](mainboard.md#trigorilla-v_306-stock) for a picture of the location).
 Keep in mind though that by doing so you also measure the wiring itself.
 Means, if there are e.g. broken wires, the thermistor won't work even if the thermistor itself is still fine.
 For avoiding this, you could measure at the soldering joints right at the bed - in this case you also check the conductor path of the PCB itself.
 If you really want to *only* measure the thermistor itself (which is advisable if you're in doubt and are thinking about changing the thermistor), then you'd have to pull off the little foamy piece in the middle of the underside of the bed and measure the resistance right at the soldering joints or legs of the thermistor itself.

 ??? example "Checking The 24V Heating Circuit Of The PCB"